DennisSchulmeister/ls-utils/README.md

 import DOMUtils from "@dschulmeis/ls-utils/dom_utils.js";
 ```

- * `function parseHtml(html, sandbox)`: <br/>
+ * `function parseHtml(html)`: <br/>
- Replacement for jQuery's parseHtml function.
-Takes a html string as input
+ Trivial replacement for jQuery's parseHtml function.
+Takes a trusted(!)
+HTML
- and returns a NodeList of the parsed DOM nodes.
-Optionaly the parsing can
+ string as input and returns a NodeList of the parsed DOM nodes.
+Beware, that
- be sandboxed in a temporary document to isolate contained JavaScript code
+ this could potentialy execute JavaScript code in the context of the current
- from the root document.
+ document, if the HTML code is coming from an untrusted source!

 Class ObservableValue
 ---------------------